Causal Evaluation of Membership Inference Attacks: Adjusting for Confounders in Zero-Run

-where $\hat\pi$ is an estimate of the \emph{propensity score} $\pi$ defined in~\eqref{eq:propensity}.
-The estimator \eqref{eq:IPW_estimators_ATE} belongs to the classical family of IPW debiasing methods widely used in causal inference with observational data \citep{rosenbaum1983central}.\footnote{Note that $\cP_T=\cP_{X_i|A_i=1}$, so that the target ATE on $\cP_T$ is in fact the ATT (ATE on the treated).
-This explains why our IPW estimator in \Cref{eq:IPW_estimators_ATE} differs from the classical IPW estimator.}

-The propensity score estimator $\hat\pi$ can be obtained by training any probabilistic binary classifier $\cX \to [0,1]$ to distinguish members from non-members, yielding an estimate of the probability that any $x \in \cX$ is a member.
-This classifier can be instantiated using a wide range of models, including logistic regression, random forests, or deep neural networks.
-For high-dimensional modalities such as text or images, one can first map inputs to embeddings using a pretrained model, and then apply a simple probabilistic classifier (e.g., logistic regression or a shallow network) on top of these representations.
-In practice, member and non-member data can be split into two independent parts, one used in \Cref{alg:zero} and one used to learn the classifier $\hat\pi$.
-Cross-fitting, which alternates the roles of these splits and averages the results, can be used to leverage all the data efficiently.
+where $\hat\pi$ is an estimate of the \emph{propensity score} $\pi$ defined in \Cref{prop:0_run_identification}.
+The estimator \eqref{eq:IPW_estimators_ATE} belongs to the family of IPW debiasing methods widely used in causal inference with observational data \citep{rosenbaum1983central}.\footnote{Note that $\cP_T=\cP_{X_i|A_i=1}$, so that the target ATE on $\cP_T$ is in fact the ATT (ATE on the treated).
+This explains why our IPW estimator in \Cref{eq:IPW_estimators_ATE} differs from the classical IPW estimator.} The propensity score estimator $\hat\pi$ can be obtained by training any probabilistic binary classifier $\cX \to [0,1]$ to distinguish members from non-members, yielding an estimate of the probability that any $x \in \cX$ is a member.
+Member and non-member data can be split into two independent parts, one used in \Cref{alg:zero} and one used to learn the classifier $\hat\pi$.
+Cross-fitting, which alternates the roles of these splits and averages the results, can be used to leverage all the data efficiently. \Cref{sec:experiments} shows how $\hat \pi$ is estimated in practice: the overlap assumption is made on the underlying data representations (e.g., text or image embeddings), and propensity scores are functions of these representations.

-By construction, a well-trained propensity score model captures the distributional differences between the conditional feature distributions $X_i \mid A_i = 1$ and $X_i \mid A_i = 0$, assigning higher scores to regions of the feature space that are more characteristic of members than non-members.
-If $\hat \pi$ is an asymptotically consistent estimator of $\pi$, the estimators of the causal evaluation metrics will be asymptotically unbiased.
-Consistency is measured~as